Localization techniques in circle-equivariant KK-theory: The -spectrum of spaces

 \begin{proof} For the first statement, \(\K^*_\TT (X)\) is the inductive limit of the \(\K^*_\TT (Y)\), as \(Y \subset X\) ranges over the pre-compact \(\TT\)-invariant subsets of \(X\).
 Therefore, if we can prove that the annihilator ideal of \(\K^*_\TT (Y)\) is nonzero for every pre-compact \(\TT\)-invariant subset \(Y \subset X\), we will be done.
 This is equivalent to showing that \(\TTspec (Y)\) is finite for all such \(Y\).
 If \(Y \subset X\) is precompact, with closure \(\overline{Y}\), then we can cover \(\overline{Y}\) by finitely many \(\TT\)-slices \(\varphi \colon U_i \to \TT/H_i\) using stabilizer subgroups \(H_i\) of the action on \(\overline{Y}\).
 This gives a finite cover of \(Y\) itself by open slices (as in Remark \ref{rem:slices}, intersecting a slice with a \(\TT\)-invariant subset always results in a slice.)
 Furthermore, since the \(H_i\) are stabilizer groups of points in \(\overline{Y}\) and the action has no stationary points, all \(H_i\) are finite subgroups of \(\TT\).

-Now prove the result by induction on the number of slices required to cover \(Y\).
+Now prove the result by induction on the minimal number of slices required to cover \(Y\), which we have just observed is finite.
 It can be covered by a single slice, then it is itself a slice, and the result follows from Lemma \ref{lem:spec_for_slices}.
 If the result is true for precompact subsets of \(X\) that can be covered by \(< n\) slices, and \(Y\) can be covered by \(n\) slices with domains \(U_1, \ldots , U_n\) and subgroups \(H_i\), then the closed \(\TT\)-invariant subspace \(Y - U_n\) of \(Y\) can be covered by \(n-1\) slices so by inductive hypothesis \(\TTspec(Y- U_n) \subset \bigsqcup_{x\in Y} \TT_x \subset \TT\) is finite.
 The result for \(Y\) now follows from Lemma \ref{lem:excision}.

 For the second statement, consider the exact sequence of \(\TT\)-C*-algebras

 This induces an exact sequence of \(\K^*_\TT \)-groups.
 The restriction map \(\K^*_\TT (X) \to \K^*_\TT (F)\) must vanish, because we have assumed that \(X\) has finite spectrum, (\emph{i.e.} \(\K^*_\TT (X)\) is torsion) whereas \(\K^*_\TT (F)\) is free.
 This implies that we have a pair of short exact sequences